zhyuan11/SPE/README.md

-# SPE
-Official Implementation for Sinusoidal Positional Encoding (SPE)
+# Official Implementation for Sinusoidal Positional Encoding (SPE)

 This is the Official Code for paper